danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

+Here’s the updated **Job Sheet** with the additional tasks for copying and configuring `wp-config.php`.
+The new tasks are integrated into the module as part of the **WordPress Configuration** section.

+---

 ### **Job Sheet: Automating WordPress Installation with Ansible**

 ---

 #### **Objective:**
-This job sheet aims to help you:
+This job sheet will guide you through:
-1. Gradually set up inventory files and playbooks.
+1. Setting up an inventory file and playbook.
-2. Install Apache, MySQL, and PHP on a remote server using Ansible.
+2. Installing Apache, MySQL, and PHP.
-3. Manage MySQL databases and users automatically.
+3. Managing MySQL databases and users.
-4. Configure WordPress using dynamic templates.
+4. Installing and configuring WordPress automatically.
+5. Configuring `wp-config.php` from a sample file.
-5. Reinforce your understanding through multiple exercises for each step before the final practice.
+6. Reinforcing understanding through repeated exercises for each key step.

 ---